nsmithuk/awscli-container/README.md

 # awscli-container

-Container with AWS CLI v2 installed
+Dockerfile for creating a container containing the AWS CLI v2.